LastGentlman/cnvrtr/README.md

 - npm or yarn
 - Supabase account (for database and authentication)
 - Google Cloud Platform account (for Google Drive API)
-- Bitly account (for URL shortening)
+- TinyURL account (for URL shortening)

 ### Installation